GillesArcas/PythonSed/README.md

 #### Testing utility

 Tests are launched and checked with the `test-suite.py` Python script.
 This script uses either `sed.py` to run the sed scripts, or any sed executable.
-This enables to compare the working of `sed.py` with the one of GNU sed.
+This enables to compare the working of `PythonSed` with the one of GNU sed.

 The calling syntax is: